IVF13/java-project-lvl3/README.md

 Data Validator - library that helps to check data correctness, and it's compliance with established criteria.
 The library can work with different data types.
 Using the tools of this library, it is easy to check the Integer, String and Map data types.
-It can be integrated into a service that accepts user input.
+For example, it can be integrated into a service that accepts user input.
 The yup library was used as a reference for this one.

 #### Functional: